Sohodolls

-Sohodolls are an English electropunk band from London.
+Sohodolls (initially spelled Soho Dolls as two words) are an English electropunk band from London.
 The group was formed in 2003 and, following various line-up changes, consists of Maya von Doll (vocals), Toni Sailor (guitar), Weston Doll (Steven Weston) (keyboards), Matt Lord (double bass) and Paul Stone (drums).

-The band—whose name is sometimes punctuated with a space as Soho Dolls—have described their sound as a cross between "decaying and desperate glamour" and "savagery and sex".
+The band have described their sound as a cross between "decaying and desperate glamour" and "savagery and sex".
 Their debut album Ribbed Music for the Numb Generation was released through A&G Records in September 2007.